How to create a Facebook page for your business

 This option is for non-profit causes such as charities and local community groups.

-From here, you will need to fill in the relevant information to set up your page.
-In the description field, add a sentence about your business, with important key terms at the beginning of your description.
-The description is very important, as this will be one of the big factors determining where your page will rank when people search specific terms using Facebook’s Graph Search.
+The description is very important, as this will be one of the big factors determining where your page will rank when people search specific terms using Facebook’s search.
 You’ll also have an option to add some relevant links to your page, such as your company website and Twitter address.
 Save your info and move on.